stevekerrick/GraphqlToTsql/docs/documentation.md

 # Paging

 Paging is an important part of a Production-level `GraphQL` API.
-In traditional `GraphQL` implementations, paging can be a bit difficult to implement. `GraphqlToTsql` makes it easier.
+In traditional `GraphQL` implementations paging can be a bit difficult to implement. `GraphqlToTsql` makes it easier.

 Paging isn't part of the formal `GraphQL` specification, but graphql.org *does*